Fu-Dayuan/Fu-Dayuan/README.md

 ## Hi there 👋

 I am Dayuan Fu, a graduate student at [PRIS-NLP Group](https://pris-nlp.github.io/en/author/dayuan-fu/) at Beijing University of Posts and Telecommunications (BUPT), supervised by [Prof. Weiran Xu](https://pris-nlp.github.io/en/author/weiran-xu/).
 I'm visiting [GAIR](https://plms.ai/people/index.html) now, and I visited [TsinghuaC3I group](https://c3i.ee.tsinghua.edu.cn/author/%E5%82%85%E5%A4%A7%E6%BA%90/) from 2022.10 to 2024.8.
-My research interests primarily focus on LLM reasoning, planning, and decision-making ability (in Agent), which can make LLM more universal (i.e. AGI).
+My research interests primarily focus on LLM Agents including both Agent training method and context engineering.
+I believe it's the way to AGI.
 I have published several papers at prominent NLP conferences, including ICLR, EMNLP, CIKM, and NAACL.
+You can visit my [homepage](https://fu-dayuan.github.io/) for more information!

 Feel free to email me (fdy@bupt.edu.cn) for any form of academic cooperation!
 ## 🔥 News

+- 2025-09: 🎉🎉 One paper has been accepted by EMNLP 2025!
 - 2025-01: 🎉🎉 Two papers have been accepted by ICLR 2025!
 - 2024-09: 🎉🎉 Two papers have been accepted by EMNLP 2024!
 - 2024-03: 🎉🎉 Two papers have been accepted by NAACL 2024!